OracleCloudTw/CloudNative_Mobile/Mobile Service and App/403-MobileLab.md

 ## 403: Set up Push Notification and configure the mobile app ##

 ### Introduction ###
-You can use the Notifications service (part of MCS platform APIs) to send notifications to users of the apps registered in a mobile backend.
+You can use the Notifications service (part of OMCe platform APIs) to send notifications to users of the apps registered in a mobile backend.
 Once you have the mobile backend set up for notifications, the process of sending the notifications is the same for both iOS, Android, and Windows apps.
 You set up notifications by obtaining the appropriate vendor certificates and registering them with the app's mobile backend.
 In addition, you can write your own code in the mobile app to process the push notification.
-MCS can also exposed the push notification service to other applications, so that applications, e.g. the Java App for campaign management, can send out push notification to end user by calling the push notification service exposed by MCS.
+OMCe can also exposed the push notification service to other applications, so that applications, e.g. the Java App for campaign management, can send out push notification to end user by calling the push notification service exposed by OMCe.
 ![](../common/images/mobile/mcsgs_dt_006_notifications.png)

 ### About the Exercise Today ###